wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    * IntelliJ and WebStorm and PhpStorm from JetBrains
    * <a href="#VisualStudioForMac">Visual Studio for Mac from Microsoft</a>

+On-line (SaaS):

+   * <a target="_blank" href="https://www.gitpod.io/">gitpod.io</a> is Chrome add-on which replaces the green "Clone or download" button with their "Gitpod" button to an on-line IDE in the cloud and automation.

 <hr />

 <a name="Features"></a>